 EU students are currently eligible to apply for loans from the UK government through the Student Loans Company (SLC), subject to the SLC’s eligibility criteria.

-This level of student funding has been guaranteed to be available for new EU students starting in the 2019/20 academic year, providing they meet the existing residency requirements.
-Any students who can access this funding will be able to continue to do so for the entirety of the length of their course, subject to the SLC’s standard terms and conditions for progression and maximum period of study.
+This level of student funding has been guaranteed to be available for new EU students starting in the 2019/20 academic year and the 2020/21 academic year, providing they meet the existing residency requirements.
+Any students who can access this funding will be able to continue to do so for the entirety of the length of their course, subject to the SLC’s standard terms and conditions for progression and maximum period of study, even if the degree finishes after the UK’s exit from the EU.

 EU students are not eligible for a Maintenance Loan from the SLC and must therefore find alternative funding to cover their living costs.
 The University offers a number of scholarships and awards to EU students.
 Please consult the undergraduate funding database or the postgraduate funding database for further information.